 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

-RVing and camping can provide lots of fun.
+RVing and camping both provide lots of fun.

-If you are more into GLAMPING, well, good luck camping!
+If you are more into GLAMPING, well, good luck camping, lol!

 One of the biggest issues with camping and RVing is keeping all of the DIRT out of your tent or RV.

-It doesn't matter how clean you are or how you camp, dirt and dust seem to find their way into every little crevice of space that you have.
+It doesn't matter how clean you are or how you camp, dirt and dust seem to find their way into every little crevice in your RV.